 signs and symptoms of low blood sugar such as feeling anxious, confusion, dizziness, increased hunger, unusually weak or tired, sweating, shakiness, cold, irritable, headache, blurred vision, fast heartbeat, loss of consciousness

 Side effects that usually do not require medical attention (Report these to your doctor or health care professional if they continue or are bothersome.):

-mild muscle or joint pain
+mild muscle pain

 stuffy or runny nose